 The federal government offers many loans and grants that can help you pursue a college degree or research in a needed area.
 For most types of education loans, you’ll start by filling out and submitting the FAFSA online.
 You can also find a paper copy of the FAFSA at your local library or postsecondary school.

 Direct Subsidized And Unsubsidized Loans

 Direct subsidized and unsubsidized loans are two different types of low-interest education loans offered through the Department of Education to help cover the cost of college or career school.

-- Direct Subsidized loans are available for undergraduate students to attend a four-year or two-year college, technical school or trade school.
+- Direct Subsidized loans are available for undergraduate students to attend a 4-year or 2-year college, technical school or trade school.
 They are only for students who demonstrate financial need.
-The U.S. Department of Education pays the interest while you’re in school at least half-time, for the first six months after you leave school and during a period of deferment.
+The U.S. Department of Education pays the interest while you’re in school at least half-time, for the first 6 months after you leave school and during a period of deferment.
 Annual loan limits apply.

 - Unlike direct subsidized loans, direct unsubsidized loans are not awarded based on need, but rather the cost of your tuition and other financial aid you need.
 Direct unsubsidized loans begin accruing interest as soon as you take out the loan.
 Annual loan limits apply.

 Direct PLUS Loans

 Direct PLUS loans are unsubsidized loans lent by the U.S. Department of Education.
 Interest begins accruing immediately on Direct PLUS loans.
 Graduate or professional students and parents of dependent children in college can take out these types of loans.

 You must not have an adverse credit history if you want to take out a Direct PLUS loan.
 If you have an adverse credit history, you may still be able to receive a PLUS loan if you meet additional requirements.
 The maximum PLUS loan amount you can receive is the cost of attendance minus any other financial aid received.